The Old Man of Coniston Walk

 At roughly 3.2 km from the start you will come to Low Water, a tarn (mountain lake) with some wonderful photo opportunities.
 Go to the left of Low Water and head uphill, passing stone buildings and large old cables from a cable car system that used to be used to carry slate down the valley.

 As you ascend and look around you will notice that this area is heavily scarred by the historic copper, nickel and cobalt mining that took place here, particularly in the latter-half of the 19th century.

-You arrive at the summit of The Old Man roughly 4.2km after leaving your car.
+You arrive at the summit of The Old Man of Coniston roughly 4.2 km after leaving your car.
 From the summit many people return back the way they came.
 Provided it is not raining or icy, we suggest you continue onwards along Brim Fell to Swirl How and then out via the beautiful Levers Water instead.

 To make this a circuit you can see the long track going roughly north from the summit of Coniston Old Man along the ridge past Brim Fell and Little How Crags towards Swirl How.
 You will also have incredible views out to your left and ahead.

-Upon leaving the summit of Coniston Old Man, descend and you’ll see a path heading off to your left.
+Upon leaving the summit of The Old Man of Coniston, descend and you’ll see a path heading off to your left.
 Do not take this but continue roughly straight ahead.
-Roughly 1.4km after you leave the summit you will see a path heading down to Levers Water.
-Don’t take this, rather continue straight ahead, ignoring another path that comes up soon on your left as well.
+Roughly 1.4 km after you leave the summit you will see a path heading down to Levers Water.
+Don’t take this, rather continue straight ahead, ignoring another path that comes up soon on your left.

 Once at the cairn at Swirl How it's easy to get on the wrong path (in fact, the GPS shows how we did!).
 Don't go on the path behind the cairn.
 Instead, look for a broad path in front of the cairn heading to the right.
 Take this – you will see the path at the bottom of the saddle.